ultimumdesign/datafeed-js/README.md

 Modular data feed javascript transporter

 DATAFEED-JS is a JavaScript based module that serves [Archer](https://archer.example.com) as a data feed.
-It connects to various data sources using https and JWT auth.
-It can also do limited processing (ie converting between data structures).
+It connects to various data sources using http requests.

 ### Considerations for Usage